From the Superintendent's Desk

 Back Up Plans

 Please make sure you have back up plans that your child is aware of, should after school activities suddenly be cancelled.
 During cancellations or emergencies, the Main Office phones are usually busy and not available to call home or relay messages.
 Please go over with your child ahead of time on what they should do in case their activity is cancelled.

 CHILD FIND NOTICE

+Carlisle Public Schools, is dedicated to meeting the needs of all students.
 In accordance with IDEA and Massachusetts Chapter 71B, all public schools must provide special education for children determined to be educationally disabled.
-The law requires a school district to identify such children from age 3 to 21 years of age.
-This law applies to all children, including those in non-public schools, pre-schools, and hospital settings.
-In addition, children of migrant or homeless families are entitled to public education.
-The Carlisle Public Schools is responsible for those students from age 3 throughout their 8th grade year.
+The law requires a school district to identify such children from age 3 to 21 years of age and applies to all children, including those in non-public schools, pre-schools, and hospital settings.
+In addition, children of migrant or homeless families are also entitled to public education.
+The Carlisle Public Schools is responsible for students from age 3 throughout their 8th grade year.

-Parents or service providers who suspect a child might have an educationally disabling condition are encouraged to contact their child’s school.
-Carlisle Public Schools will arrange for the screening and evaluation of any students who are unable to progress effectively in general education because of a disability.
+Parents or service providers with concerns that a child might have an educationally disabling condition are encouraged to contact Student Support Services.
+Carlisle Public Schools will provide parent support and arrange for the screening and evaluation of any student who is not able to progress effectively in general education due to a disability.

-For more detailed information about the policies, procedures, and services available at Carlisle Public Schools for special education, please contact Will Verbits in the Student Support Services Office at (978) 369–3758.
+For more detailed information about the policies, procedures, and services available at Carlisle Public Schools for special education, please contact Lori Bruce in the Student Support Services Office at (978) 369–3758.